-A site survey was undertaken on 13th and 14th February 2013 in order to understand current vegetation communities and determine the most suitable treatment.
-The survey also verified previous habitat and vegetation community mapping undertaken by BAAM (2011) as well re-assessed the suitability of the management units prescribed in the Greening Australia Rehabilitation Strategy (2011).
+To inform this VMRP a site survey was undertaken on 13th and 14th February 2013 in order to understand current vegetation communities at that time and determine the most suitable treatment.
+The survey also verified previous habitat and vegetation community mapping undertaken by BAAM

+(2011) as well re-assessed the suitability of the management units prescribed in the Greening Australia Rehabilitation Strategy (2011).